Chengcheng-Xiao/Chengcheng-Xiao.github.io/_posts/2021-08-15-Greens_function_1.md

 f(x=L) = 0 \text{ or } f'(x=L) = 0
 $$

-On the other hand, by _linear_, we mean no coupling between operators with different derivative order. i.e. no product of function and its derivatives, such as $f(x) \cdot f'(x)$.
+On the other hand, by <span class="yellow">linear</span>, we mean no coupling between operators with different derivative order. i.e. no product of function and its derivatives, such as $f(x) \cdot f'(x)$.

 Overall, the differential equation should look like: